Gemma 4 just dropped on Modular, Day Zero! Read More →

 Data Flow Model Diagram

-TileIO: The Data Movement Specialist
+TileIO: Data Movement Abstraction

 TileIO handles all data movement between memory hierarchies.
 Its responsibility is to hide the complexity of platform-specific DMA operations behind a clean interface.